 General Admission Requirements

-The deadline to submit a Fall 2024 MA-Counseling Program Application via CALSTATEAPPLY is Monday, December 11, 2023.
+The deadline to submit an application for the Fall 2024 MA-Counseling Program via Cal State Apply is Monday, December 11, 2023.
 The deadline is for all of the materials, including letters of recommendation.

 It is the responsibility of the applicant to ensure that all portions of the application are completed/uploaded.